Trespass in English law: Defences

 There are several defences to trespass to land; licence, justification by law, necessity and jus tertii.
-Licence is express or implied permission, given by the possessor of land, to be on that land.
-If a licence is lawfully revoked, a licence-holder becomes a trespasser if they remain on the land.
+Licence is expressed or implied permission, given by the possessor of land, to be on that land.
+If a licence is lawfully revoked, a licence-holder becomes a trespasser if he remains on the land.
 Justification by law refers to those situations in which there is statutory authority permitting a person to go onto land, such as the Police and Criminal Evidence Act 1984, which allows the police to enter land for the purposes of carrying out an arrest.
 Jus tertii is where the defendant can prove that the land is not possessed by the claimant, but by a third party, as in Doe d Carter v Barnard.
 The exception to this defence is if the claimant is a tenant and the defendant a landlord who had no right to give the claimant his lease.
 Necessity is the situation in which it is vital to commit the trespass; in Esso Petroleum Co v Southport Corporation, the captain of a ship committed trespass by allowing oil to flood a shoreline.
 This was necessary to protect his ship and crew, however, and the defence of necessity was accepted.